Government 2: Oversight

 There may be better ways of improving justice in the situation, but my point is that even an amateur like me can see some solutions.
 The consequences of being fair actually benefit the US at least as much as Burkina Faso.
 (Soaking land in herbicide is not a Good Thing for anyone.)
 And twenty or thirty years down the road, people both in the US and in Burkina Faso will be safer.
 The things they’ll be safer from may be different — pollution in one case, social disruption in the other — but that doesn’t change the fact that safety oriented regulation has no grounds for action, but fairness oriented regulation can prevent problems.

-Globalization is yet another example, one that exposes the complications double standards create.
-It would also have to apply equally to all people.
-Labor would have to be as free to move to better conditions as capital.
+Globalization is yet another example where regulation based on fairness facilitates sustainability.
+Economists like to point out that globalization can have economic benefits, and that’s true, all other things being equal.
+The problem is other things aren’t equal, and globalization exposes the complications created by double standards.
+If it applied equally to all, labor would have to be as free to move to better conditions as capital.
 (See this post for a longer discussion.)
 Given equal application of the laws, globalization couldn’t be used as a way of avoiding regulations.
-Tariffs would have to factor in the cost of sustainable production, and then be spent in a way that mitigated the lack of sustainability or fairness causing There’d be less reward for bad behavior and hence fewer expensive consequences, whether that’s contaminants causing disease or social dislocation caused by low wages and lost work.
+Tariffs would have to factor in the cost of sustainable production, and then be spent in a way that mitigated the lack of sustainability or fairness in the country (or countries) of origin.
+There’d be less reward for bad behavior and hence fewer expensive consequences, whether those are contaminants causing disease or social dislocation caused by low wages and lost work.
 Those things are only free to the companies causing the problem.

-So the final element of the regulatory structure must be guidelines about how much scholarly consensus on a likely outcome equals predictability.
+For personal responsibility to be justified, the right path to take does need to be well known.
+I’m not suggesting officials be punished for lacking clairvoyance.
+I’m saying that when the conclusions of experts exceed that 90% agreement level mentioned earlier, and yet the official ignores the evidence, then they’re criminally culpable.
 Then a lack of action in the face of that consensus needs to be on the books as a crime, punishable by loss of assets and even jail time, depending on the magnitude of the lapse.
 Nor should there be any statute of limitations on the crime, because there is none on its effects.
 The penalties need to be heavy enough to scare officials straight, but not so heavy they’re afraid to do their jobs.
 Finding the right balance is another area where study is needed to find optimal answers.
 But regulation is a vital function of government, so it is equally vital to make sure that it’s carried out effectively.
-Dereliction of duty is no less a crime of State than abuse of power.
+Dereliction of duty is no less a crime of state than abuse of power.

 Public Works